 Some premises around the country are fortunate enough to have Fibre-to-the-Home connections which have the capacity to deliver much higher speeds, going as high as 1000 Mb/s in some cases.
 This is where the fibre-optic cables run directly to your home with no interruptions.

-Unfortunately, most of us don’t have access to these kinds of speeds just yet although this is changing slowly.
-For instance, SIRO (a joint venture of Vodafone and ESB) is working together to bring FTTH infrastructure to rural communities around the country.
+Unfortunately, the majority of the country doesn't have access to these kinds of speeds just yet although this is changing slowly.
+For instance, SIRO (a joint venture of Vodafone and ESB) has brought FTTH infrastructure to selected regional communities dotted around the country.
+Speeds of up to 1,000 Mb are available from the operator through retailers such as Digiweb and Vodafone and in the near future, Sky.
+Check and see if your area is covered here.

-Virgin Media however, does offer broadband speeds of up to 360Mb/s in various areas around Ireland.
+Virgin Media however, widely offers broadband speeds of up to 360Mb/s in various urban areas around Ireland.
 360Mb/s speeds are usually fast enough for heavy internet users to carry out any tasks that they need to undertake.

 Is there any way to speed up my connection?